dslwz2008/jyblog/README.md

 jyblog
 ======

-codes for personal blog of JingYin, an artist.
+codes for personal blog of JY, an artist.